Our Current and Recent Work

 MODERN: Brain Structure and Function in Professional Dancers.

-Although dancing has been associated with lowered risk of dementia and higher motor and cognitive functioning in older adults (Granacher et al., 2012; Kattenstroth et al., 2010, 2011), little is know about the effects that intensive dancing exerts on brain structure and function (Haenggi et al., 2009).
+Although dancing has been associated with lowered risk of dementia and higher motor and cognitive functioning in older adults (Granacher et al., 2012; Kattenstroth et al., 2010, 2011), little is known about the effects that intensive dancing exerts on brain structure and function (Haenggi et al., 2009).
 In this study we evaluate the neural correlates of cognitive and motor benefits of professional dance training.
 We recruited professional dancers from the Department of Dance (UIUC) and compared their brains to age- and education-matched controls with no dancing experience.
 We collected MRI (structural, task functional and resting state, DTI, elastography), neuropsychological, balance, and video game data.
 The results of this study will help us make predictions on how dance interventions may enhance brain integrity in advanced age and lay a foundation for future study designs and analyses aiming to promote successful aging.

 NEW!
 Work, retirement and brain aging.